 The letter ends with a rhetorical question “How many poor people in the world must die before we consider this a ‘crime against humanity’?”

-The problem with is that the “emotion and dogma” in this case do not belong to Greenpeace but to those who claim that GM golden rice is ready to deploy and that only anti-GMO activists are holding it back.
+The problem is that the “emotion and dogma” in this case do not belong to Greenpeace but to those who claim that GM golden rice is ready to deploy and that only anti-GMO activists are holding it back.

 The laureates’ letter relies for its impact entirely on the supposed authority of the signatories.
 Unfortunately, none appear to have relevant expertise.
 Philip Stark, professor of statistics at the University of California, Berkeley, revealed on his own analysis of the expertise of the signatories: “1 peace prize, 8 economists, 24 physicists, 33 chemists, 41 doctors… What do they know of agriculture?
 Done relevant research?
 Science is supposed to be ‘show me’, not ‘trust me’…”

-Devon G. Peña, PhD, an anthropologist at the University of Washington Seattle and an expert in indigenous agriculture, called the laureates’ letter “shameful”.
+Devon G. Peña, PhD, an anthropologist at the University of Washington, Seattle and an expert in indigenous agriculture, called the laureates’ letter “shameful."
 He noted that the signatories were “mostly white men of privilege with little background in risk science, few with a background in toxicology studies, and certainly none with knowledge of the indigenous agroecological alternatives.
 All of you should be stripped of your Nobels.”

 There is a question- who is behind the letter?

-The new propaganda campaign is said to have been organized by Sir Richard J. Roberts, a Nobel Laureate in physiology or medicine for the discovery of genetic sequences known as introns, and chief scientific officer for New England, a recognized world leader in the discovery, development and commercialization of recombinant and native enzymes for genomic research.
+The new propaganda campaign is said to have been organized by Sir Richard J. Roberts, a Nobel Laureate in physiology or medicine for the discovery of genetic sequences known as introns and chief scientific officer for New England, a recognized world leader in the discovery, development, and commercialization of recombinant and native enzymes for genomic research.

 Given these facts, it is surprising that Roberts claims that he has “no financial interest in GMO research”.

-So who’s really behind the laureates’ letter?
+So who is really behind the laureates’ letter?

 Representatives of NGO sector were banned from the press conference where the letter was published, by Jay Byrne, whose long relationship with Monsanto is well known.
 Byrne is a former Monsanto PR man who now heads the PR firm to the biotech industry, v-Fluence.

 The timing of this press event may be significant.
-Could it be timed to coincide with the run-up to the GMO labelling vote in the US Senate, with the added ‘bonus’ of burying Stone’s inconvenient golden rice critique?
+Could it be timed to coincide with the run-up to the GMO labelling vote in the US Senate with the added ‘bonus’ of burying Stone’s inconvenient "Golden Rice" critique?